-Compared to the rest of the East Bay market, the Adams Point submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the East Bay market, the Adams Point submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 5 listings have been posted online, which means leases most likley are leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 100% of the available leases in the Adams Point are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 35 listings have been posted online, which means new listings might be going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 6% of the listings in the Adams Point are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 5,400 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this area are close to 3 floors.
-Most buildings in this market were built in 1960 and are Class B.
+Even though the median size is 5,400 sqft, there are still 0 listings below 2,000 sqft.
+Most buildings in this market are close to 3 stories.
+Most buildings in this area were built in 1960 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Construction is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Adams Point occupants.
 Commuting close to 20 minutes a day is the norm for those who opt to reside in this part of town.